Amur leopard: Conservation

 The Amur leopard is listed in CITES Appendix I. It is stated to need better protection from illegal trade in skins and bones.

 In 2001, a meeting was held in Vladivostok with the aim of devising and planning management recommendations and activities needed to ensure the recovery and continued survival of the wild Amur leopard population in range countries.
 Chinese participants announced the creation of a new protected area in Jilin Province, the Hunchun Nature Reserve.

 Since 2014, Russian and Chinese biologists collaborate in transboundary monitoring of the Amur leopard population.

-The Amur Leopard and Tiger Alliance (ALTA) is an initiative of Russian and western conservation organisations to conserve the Amur leopard and tiger, and secure a future for both species in the Russian Far East and Northeast China.
+The Amur Leopard and Tiger Alliance (ALTA) is an initiative of Russian and western conservation organizations to conserve the Amur leopard and tiger, and secure a future for both species in the Russian Far East and Northeast China.
 ALTA operates across Northeast Asia under the guiding principle that only cooperative, coordinated conservation actions from all interested parties can save these endangered subspecies/populations from extinction.
-ALTA works in close co-operation with local, regional, and federal government and non-government organisations to protect the region's biological wealth through conservation, sustainable development, and local community involvement.
+ALTA works in close co-operation with local, regional, and federal government and non-government organizations to protect the region's biological wealth through conservation, sustainable development, and local community involvement.
 The Phoenix Fund and the Wildlife Conservation Society provide a local framework for implementing ALTA projects, working closely with many Russian and Chinese agencies.
 With regard to conservation of leopards, ALTA aims at retaining a leopard population of 35 adult females (100 total) in south-west Primorye and the Jilin-Heilongjiang border region; and creating a second population of 20 adult females (60 adults total) in the former range of the leopard.
 Conservation projects for the leopard include: